harrietrc/loadimpact-docs/jekyll/_v4/getting-started/load-impact-trial-guide.md

 ## Using the Web IDE to create a Test Script in Javascript

-One of the powerful features of Load Impact 4.0 is the ability to create test scripts directly in JavaScript.
-There’s an in-app editor (IDE) where you can create, edit, and run your test scripts right in the Load Impact SaaS platform.
+One of the powerful features of LoadImpact 4.0 is the ability to create test scripts directly in JavaScript.
+There’s an in-app editor (IDE) where you can create, edit, and run your test scripts right in the LoadImpact SaaS platform.
 This means you don’t need to download and install k6 to create or run your initial tests as you evaluate our platform.

 To get started with scripting using the Web IDE, click on **[Create New Test](https://app.loadimpact.com/k6/tests/new)** and select **Scripting for APIs** or **Scripting** under the Website/App Testing heading.
 Both options are **pre-populated with example scripts** that you can edit as required.